rlucioni/blog/README.md

 # Pelican Site

-This is the source for my blog, [www.renzolucioni.com](http://www.renzolucioni.com/).
+This is the source for [my blog](https://www.renzolucioni.com/).
 It's generated using [Pelican](https://github.com/getpelican/pelican), a static site generator written in Python, in combination with a custom theme I created using Jinja2 templates and Sass.
 I've extended Pelican to do things like build a sitemap and link to related content at the end of posts.

 ## Getting Started

 [Invoke](https://github.com/pyinvoke/invoke) tasks are used to develop and publish the site.
 Invoke configuration is stored in `invoke.yaml`.
 List all available tasks by running:

 ```
-$ invoke --list
+$ inv -l
 ```

 Create a new draft post and open it for editing by running:

 ```
-$ invoke post -t <title> -d <description>
+$ inv post -t <title> -d <description>
 ```

 A slug for the new post is automatically generated from the provided title.